 Show Security Words

 This setting is disabled by default.
-With it turned on, after entering the first four digits of your PIN, Prime will pause and present you with two Security Words.
+When enabled, after entering the first four digits of your PIN, Prime will pause and present you with two Security Words.
 These words are intended to ensure no one can tamper with or swap out your device during use.
 If that were to happen, Prime would display words you are not expecting.

 In addition to remembering these words, we recommend that you write them down and store them with your PIN.
 You will see these words every time you enter your PIN and should not use your device if you do not recognize them.
 After confirming the words, enter the rest of your PIN.